Place, Identity, Learning (PIL)

 The last few decades have been characterised by internationalisation and globalisation.
-People are traveling more than ever, and more people than ever are also displaced.
+People are travelling more than ever, and more people than ever are also displaced.

 Given this reality, one might imagine that the importance of specific sites would decrease over time, that people would continually search for and conquer new places, leaving old ones behind.